desirevolution/jump-key/README.md

 ## Features

+- **NEW: standalone executable**: No docker needed anymore.
+Just download and run JumpKey directly on your pc/server.
+(Linux x86/arm64/arm6, Darwin arm64 and Windows x86 supported)
 - **Keyboard-Centric Navigation**: Navigate categories and launch services using sequential keyboard shortcuts.
 - **Category Organization**: Group services into configurable categories.
 - **Favorites**: Mark frequently used services as favorites for quick access.